-The above Table.2 delineated a comparative statement of the returns fetched from the cultivation of basil crop grown under hydroponics.
+The above Table.2 delineated a comparatirve statement of the returns fetched from the cultivation of basil crop grown under hydroponics.
 The results were in consonance with the results reported by (Thakur et al., 2014).

 Over four seasons, the hydroponic system produced a total of 238 kg of basil, averaging yields of 36-42 kg per harvest cycle.
 At a market price of ₹1,000 per kg, the gross return was ₹2,38,000.
 After deducting the total cost, the net return was ₹16,720.
 This resulted in a B:C ratio of 1.08, indicating marginal profitability under the current level of resource utilization.
 The payback period was estimated at 3.19 years, showing that while the system is financially viable, the returns are modest with the existing setup.
 Similar findings were reported by (Thakur et al., 2014) B:C from the data reveals that an application of 100% recommended dose of NPK fertilizers (T8) fetched maximum B:C of 3.46.
 The results were reported on net monetary returns from the data reveals that an application of 100% recommended dose of NPK fertilizers (T8) fetched maximum net income of 36160/ha.
 (Murthy et al., 2009) highlighted that polyhouse cultivation of capsicum is highly viable (BCR 1.80; IRR 53.7%), while tomato was not feasible unless production costs dropped significantly.
 These studies reinforce that crop choice, resource utilization, and cost efficiency play a critical role in hydroponic economics.
 The results are also comparable with (Lazo and Gonzabay, 2020), who studied lettuce hydroponics under a floating root system.
 They reported a BCR of 1.26, IRR of 40%, and positive NPV, confirming that hydroponics can be profitable under optimized resource use and market conditions.